contributte/doctrine-orm/.docs/README.md

 ## Minimal configuration

-At first, you will needed Doctrine DBAL extension.
+At first, you will need the Doctrine DBAL extension.
 Take a look at [Nettrine DBAL](https://github.com/nettrine/dbal) in this organization.
-Install package `nettrine/dbal` using composer.
+Install `nettrine/dbal` package using composer.

 ```
 composer require nettrine/dbal